Need a Job? Add These 8 Pretend Projects to Your Portfolio

 Aiming high with your web development portfolio projects gives you a chance to show what you can do with a website on a larger scale.
 I once interviewed a self-taught developer who learned to code over the summer and had redesigned the New York Times website on his portfolio.

-2. A Local Business
+2. A Website for a Local Business

 3. Improved Mobile Product UX